I thought I would make a list of the software and tools used in the creation of Puzzledorf, and it's marketing tools, for those interested.

 Puzzle Script Review – Make Puzzle Games Easy!

 Puzzles.
 Games that make you think.
 They've existed for thousands of years, and now anyone can make one with Puzzle Script.
-It's a free, simple game creation tool designed specifically for html5 block-pushing puzzle games similar to my game Puzzledorf - although by mucking around in it's basic scripting system, it's easy to make many other...
+It's a free, simple game creation tool designed specifically for html5 block-pushing puzzle games (think Sokoban) similar to my game Puzzledorf - although by mucking around in it's basic scripting system, it's easy to make...
 Continue Reading →

 Fusion 2.5 Review – No Programming Required